The most well known medicinal honey is Active Manuka Honey sourced from New Zealand.

 All honey has an antibacterial quality due to hydrogen peroxide that is formed by the enzyme glucose oxidase.
 Active Manuka honey and it’s Australian equivalent Jellybush or Golden Tea Tree have phytoactivity together with hydrogen peroxide which makes it so effective against bacteria.
 This is called the Unique Manuka Factor (UMF) It is thought that UMF and hydrogen peroxide may have a synergistic action.
 The UMF antibacterial activity diffuses deeper into skin tissues than does the hydrogen peroxide from other types of honey.

-Active Manuka or Jellybush Honey can be used internally for stomach ulcers, gastritis; sore throats, colds and flu.
+Active Jellybush Honey can be used internally for stomach ulcers, gastritis; sore throats, colds and flu.
 Use Active Manuka Honey topically for burns, cuts and wounds and other skin ailments.
 Active Manuka Honey is used in major hospitals throughout the world to treat burns patients and to kill Golden Staph bacteria (Staphylococcus aureus), Escherichia coli and the MSRA superbug.
 All Active Manuka Honey has been laboratory tested and is given a rating from 5 upwards.
 Honey House Kuranda stocks Active Manuka Honey with a 20+ rating.

 The presence of UMF antibacterial activity can only be detected by laboratory testing.
 The UMF level indicates the antibacterial strength of UMF rated Active Manuka Honey.
-UMF rated Active Manuka Honey with a UMF level of 10 or more is considered to have beneficial uses.
+UMF rated Active Jellybush Honey with a UMF level of 10 or more is considered to have beneficial uses.

 To determine the strength, honey is exposed to cultured bacteria.
 The amount of honey required to stop bacterial growth is compared to the bacteria retarding effect of a phenol and water solution.
 Therefore UMF 10+ is honey whose antibacterial action is equivalent to at least a 10% phenol solution.
 Standard antiseptic rates at 4%.